-Someone asked me the other day that why do our loved ones hurt us the most?
-This is not a question but a statement if you ask me, for only your loved ones can hurt you the most.
+Someone asked me the other day why our loved ones hurt us the most.
+This is not a question but a statement if you ask me, because only your loved ones can hurt you the most.
 Those who don’t know you may inflict pain but they can’t hurt you emotionally.
 In broken relationships, there comes a point when two people no longer care about the relationship.
 They are tired.
-Giving up on the other person, they become indifferent towards each other.
+Giving up on the other person, they become indifferent toward each other.
 In that indifference, they feel like strangers.
 It no longer hurts then because strangers can’t hurt you.

 You look at yourself in the mirror but the old you, the happy you, is nowhere to be found.
 You see the same body in the mirror but you don’t feel the same person inside.
 This is a sad stage for you have lost yourself and unless you spot the beacon of love, waves of emotions will continue to toss the ship of your life.

 Immersed in a religious text, Rabbi Kagan, commonly known as the Chofetz Chaim, was traveling on a train.
-Three Jews, who sat alongside, invited him to play cards with them since they needed a fourth hand.
-The rabbi refused saying he preferred his reading over playing cards.
+Three Jews, who sat alongside him, invited him to play cards with them since they needed a fourth hand.
+The rabbi refused, saying he preferred his reading over playing cards.
 The three travelers were clueless about the fact that the stranger they were soliciting was the famous Chofetz Chaim himself.
-They tried their luck a couple of times more and eventually becoming frustrated, got mad.
+They tried their luck a couple of times more and eventually, becoming frustrated, got mad.
 One of them punched him in the face while the other two cheered.
-The rabbi grabbed his hanky to dab his wound but drops of blood had already leaked and fell on his book.
+The rabbi grabbed his hanky to dab his wound but drops of blood were already leaking and fell on his book.

 A few hours later, the train pulled into the station.
 Scores of people had gathered there to welcome the sage.
 He got off the train with a gashed face and the devotees demanded to know who hurt him.
 The rabbi whiffed aside the question and continued walking.
 The three culprits were plagued by guilt at the realization that they had not just beaten up some poor old fellow but the Chofetz Chaim.